Disentangling generalization and memorization in large language models using chess: Discussion

-The diminishing gains observed across successive model generations further indicate that scaling alone may not suffice to enable robust generalization.
+The diminishing gains observed across successive model generations further indicate that scaling model size alone may not suffice to enable robust generalization.
 If this pattern extends beyond the present domain, it implies that increasing model capacity primarily enhances recall and pattern completion within data-rich regions of the training distribution, while leaving structurally novel or low-density regions largely unresolved.
-In this sense, scaling appears to deepen crystallized competence (interpolation within the known manifold) rather than to broaden fluid adaptability (extrapolation to novel state spaces).

-A similar limitation emerges in the context of explicit reasoning.
-Although chain-of-thought prompting improves performance, its marginal benefits diminish as the required abstraction increases.
+Hence, scaling appears to deepen memorized knowledge rather than to broaden fluid adaptability.
+A similar limitation emerges in the context of reasoning.
+Although chain-of-thought prompting improves performance, its relative marginal benefit diminishes as relevant priors become sparser.
 This finding challenges the view that reasoning can compensate for limited generalization.
-While extended reasoning chains can correct local inconsistencies and surface-level errors, they rarely induce new conceptual representations.
-Under current architectures, reasoning thus serves as a mechanism for more effective exploitation of existing knowledge rather than a pathway toward genuine conceptual synthesis.
+Our findings indicate that extended reasoning chains primarily serve to correct local inconsistencies and surface-level errors, rather than inducing entirely new conceptual representations.
+In current architectures, reasoning hence appears to function primarily as a mechanism for effectively exploiting existing knowledge, rather than serving as a reliable pathway toward genuine conceptual synthesis.

-In summary, while \glspl{acr:llm} continue to exhibit rapid gains in task-specific competence, their inability to generalize within a closed, rule-based system such as chess highlights a structural constraint in fluid intelligence.
-Overcoming this limitation will likely require advances beyond architectural scale or explicit reasoning--specifically, new forms of representation and inference capable of capturing and composing latent causal and relational structure.
-Until such capabilities are realized, the deployment of LLMs in safety-critical formal systems should be approached with caution, as high performance in familiar contexts may mask a fundamental brittleness in novel ones.
+Finally, while we anticipate that our findings extend beyond the game of chess, it is crucial to recognize that our empirical findings are limited to a single domain that is characterized by perfect information, and governed by strict combinatorial logic and immense state-space complexity.
+It remains an open question to what extent the observed limitations transfer to other domains, specifically to highly semantic, probabilistic, or open-ended linguistic ones, where \glspl{acr:llm} frequently demonstrate robust associative flexibility, or to domains receiving extensive targeted post-training.